Workshops

 How many people will be at the workshop?

-A maximum of 15 participants are at each workshop to allow everyone plenty of space while photographing.
+A maximum of 14 participants for this workshop to allow everyone plenty of space while photographing.

 Is my partner or friend allowed to come along?